macOS High Sierra vs Windows 10 comparison

 The irony is that when it comes to apps Windows tablets are limited when compared to iOS and Android.
 People want to run fun apps on their tablets and there just isn't the selection in Windows.

-Where Apple has Continuity, Microsoft has Continuum for Phones, which essentially turns smartphones running Windows 10 into desktop PCs when you connect them to a large screen.
-You will see a full version of Windows, but it will be powered by your phone.
-Don’t get too excited though, it seems there are very few phones out there that are capable of such things.
-And it certainly doesn’t help that when it comes to mobile devices the Windows phone environment is pretty empty.
+Where Apple has Continuity, Microsoft had Continuum for Phones, which essentially turned smartphones running Windows 10 into desktop PCs when you connect them to a large screen.
+You would see a full version of Windows, but it would be powered by your phone.

 Critics praised the improvements to Windows 10's bundled software over Windows 8.
 However, it’s our opinion that the apps that come with Windows aren’t a patch on those that come with the MacOS.